 Argentina?
 South Africa?
-Or what about Belarus?
+Or what about Jordan?
 Leipzig has a global network of partner universities.
 Places depend on the degree programmes offered by the respective partner university and are open to you regardless of your nationality and subject area.

 Our university’s international network offers you a large selection of dedicated places at higher education institutions worldwide.

 When searching in the portal, you should select “fachflexibel” as your subject and “UniPartner Studium” or “Utrecht Network_MAUI/AEN/REAR” as the programme.

 Please note: Students of law and medicine can only take part in exchanges to the US, Canada and Australia in related subject areas.